PandoraMedia/scooch/docs/getting_started/new_codebase.rst

     scooch construct -c ./default_config.yaml -m batcher -f Batcher

-This will prompt for the type of each :code:`ConfigurableParam` in the class hierarchy, and construct a configuration for the :code:`Batcher` class in the :code:`batcher` module and place it in the file :code:`./default_config.yaml`.
+This will prompt for the type of each :code:`Param` that is of type :code:`Configurable` in the class hierarchy, and construct a configuration for the :code:`Batcher` class in the :code:`batcher` module and place it in the file :code:`./default_config.yaml`.